20 ways to make your e-learning totally suck

 4. Perfect people – I know this is about management but I don’t need stock pictures of perfect people in perfect suits with perfect teeth and hair – believe me, real offices don’t look like that.

 5. Text-graphic, text-graphic – Lord Privy Seal – picture of Lord, Picture of toilet, picture of seal.
-Stop just selecting a lazy image for every bit of text, page by page.
+Stop just selecting a lazy image for every noun in the text, page by page.
 More here.

 6. Text and audio at same time – stop – I can’t do both at the same time.
 Give me images with narration or text only – not narration and text at the same time – it makes my head hurt.